apernet/mpis/readme.md

 $ make
 ```

-To configure MIPS, you will need to define a MIPS route table.
+To configure MPIS, you will need to define a MPIS route table.
 Syntax:

 ```
 iif <in-interface-name> src <network>/<length> encap <receiver> cutoff-ttl <ttl>